leark/GoFish.Solution/README.md

     ``cd GoFish.Solution``

-* You should now have a folder `GoFish.Solution` with the following structure.
+* You should now have a folder `GoFish.Solution` with a following structure.
     <pre>GoFish.Solution
     ├── GoFish
     └── GoFish.Tests</pre>